sam-hosseini/freelancing-in-finland/README.md

 | [OP - Extra](https://www.op.fi/corporate-customers/insurance/personal-insurance/health-insurance) | ✅                                       | ✅                                                            | ✅                                            | ~350€ + 100€                | Need accident insurance (~200€ per year) |
 | [OP - Super](https://www.op.fi/corporate-customers/insurance/personal-insurance/health-insurance) | ✅                                       | ✅                                                            | ✅                                            | ~1800€                      | Need accident insurance (~200€ per year) |
 | If                                                           | ❌                                       | ?                                                            | ?                                            | ?                           |                                          |

-I don't know if there are other health insurance providers or which one is better than the other.
-Do you know which one is the best?
-Please send a pull request 💯

 **Steps**: